ZResnick/Algorama/README.md

 ### The premiere outlet for algoing...

-This repo is built for algorithm problems and practice, eith thre main goal being to hone my problem-solving methodogy.
-A list of all the algorithms is below, grouped by data structure.
+This repo is built for algorithm problems and practice, with the main goal being to hone my problem-solving methodogy.
+A list of all the algorithms is below, grouped by category.

 ## The Problems